zhouy185/Individual-Assignment-II/README.md

 ## Learning Goals

-By completing this assignment to:
+By completing this assignment:

 * Practice skills in data visualization.

-* Develop skills to interpret visualizations into business insights.
+* Develop skills to interpret visualizations and provide business insights.

 ## Files Provided